|Exterior Colour||Jaguar Westminster Blue|

 Rod Leach bought the car back, becoming the second owner and sold AK 1220 to the third owner in May 1989 - This owner originally registered it to his company, then himself, making the third and fourth owner the same person.

 In May 2005 Rod Leach subsequently sold the Cobra to its fifth owner who kept and maintained the car for 9 years before selling it to ourselves in March 2014 where it resided in our private collection for nearly 2 years.
 Whilst in our ownership the car had been detailed on a regular basis and maintained and serviced regardless of cost by Thunder Road Ltd, Woking, the specialists in AC Cobras.
-Its last service and full inspection was carried out by them on 24th July 2015 at 14,197 miles.
+It was last serviced by them on 24th July 2015 at 14,197 miles.
 It had only been used by ourselves for high days and holidays until February 2016 when we sold it to a very good, local client.
-Just over a year on and it was time for the love affair to come to an end and we have just been given the opportunity to purchase the car back once again.
+Just over a year on from then it was time for the love affair to come to an end and we were given the opportunity to purchase the car back once again.
 We had the car in stock for 1 day and sold it again to a local car collector on the 30th March 2017 at 14,500 Miles.
 He had the car serviced and MOT`d by Quorn Sports & Classics Ltd on the 19th September 2019 at 14,759 miles, this garage look after his extensive collection of classic cars.
 In October 2020 we were offered the car back with 14,784 miles and the car now sits in our showroom in the same stunning condition as the first time we purchased it!

 The car comes complete with an extensive and detailed history file, the original Owners handbook, service receipts, MOTS, Original brochure, Original Jack and spare wheel for the car.
 The car is as it left the factory when new back in 1987 and in 1990 after the SVO conversion, totally original and unmolested, it is undoubtedly the very best example of this sought after model that you will find anywhere!